Jamcha123/Newsly/README.md

-# Analy
+# Newsly
-Analy analyzes a news headline and a list of outcome and finds the most likely outcome.
+Newsly analyzes a news headline and a list of outcome and finds the most likely outcome.

-Analy is a AI tool that analyzes a news headline and a list of potentional outcomes and lists them from least to most likely.
+Newsly is a AI tool that analyzes a news headline and a list of potential outcomes and lists them from least to most likely.

-Web Search Engines it uses:
+Newsly uses several search engines:

     - Google Search API